StenaIT/stenajs-webui/packages/elements/src/components/ui/action-dropdown/ActionMenu.md

 It takes an optional theme prop.

 This prop is usually not needed.
-When omitted, it falls back to the theme used by the parent `ActionDropdown` component.
+When omitted, it falls back to the theme used by the parent `ActionMenu` or `ActionDropdown` component.

-### ActionDropdownSeparator
+### ActionMenuSeparator

 This creates a separator in the menu.